Rights Advocates Warn Russian Domestic Abuse Law Will 'Protect The Oppressor'

 The changes to Russia's criminal code were approved by the Duma, Russia's lower house of parliament, by a vote of 380 to 3.
 The two female legislators who coauthored the bill, Olga Batalina and Olga Okuneva, both declined interview requests from NPR.

-"Domestic tyrants" who repeatedly and systemically resort to violence against family members should be subject to criminal prosecution, Batalina argued in the Duma last month, but cases of light, unpremeditated battery should be treated as a less serious administrative offense.
+"Domestic tyrants" who repeatedly and systematically resort to violence against family members should be subject to criminal prosecution, Batalina argued in the Duma last month, but cases of light, unpremeditated battery should be treated as a less serious administrative offense.

 The Russian Orthodox Church concurred that parents should be free to determine how to discipline their children, as long as they make "moderate and reasonable use of physical punishment."